1. Brew your coffee at home

 In addition, looking for Certified Organic coffee can ensure a more eco-friendly cup.
 Certified organic products are grown without the use of synthetic pesticides, herbicides, and fertilizers.
 Organically grown agriculture generally has environmental benefits for soil and wildlife, as well as for the health of those working in the fields.
 When purchasing organic products in Canada, you can look for either the USDA Organic Seal or the Canada Organic Label.
 They are considered to have the same standards.

 Going beyond organic (but harder to find) is the Smithsonian Bird Friendly certification.
-It indicates coffee that is Certified Organic AND grown in an environment that protects biodiversity and maintains native trees.
+It indicates coffee that is Certified Organic AND grown in a way that protects biodiversity and maintains native trees.
 For the certification, a plantation must meet specific criteria (detailed here) based on conservation science which encourages better bird habitat, soil protection, erosion control, and carbon sequestration.

 3. Drink what you make!

 Did you know that your coffee has likely traveled across the world to land in your cup?
 The majority of suitable land for growing coffee is in the Southern Hemisphere.
 However, the largest demand for it comes from the Northern Hemisphere.
-Thus, carbon emissions from the global transport of coffee are an unfortunate but unavoidable consequence of getting a morning fix.
+Consequently, carbon emissions from the global transport of coffee are an unfortunate but unavoidable consequence of getting that morning fix.

 4. Compost your coffee grounds and coffee filter